nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Expected output:
 - System message noting success
-- Persons with skills above shown in the displayed employee list
+- Employees with skills above shown in the displayed employee list

 [Return to Top](#table-of-contents)